joshuaDAmato/adesnikBehaviorDataAnalysis/ibllibNotes.md

 		2. stim_on
 		3. closed_loop
 		4. freeze_error / freeze_correct
+- Return data:
-- Return data: dataframe with three columns and (ntrials * 3) lines
+	- dataframe with three columns and (ntrials * 3) lines
 	- Return type: pd.DataFrame
+	- each event has an index, relative timestam, and sm_ev (?)
 - How will/could/is this help(ing) us?